 If you’re serving Confit of Duck – among Philippe’s favourite dishes – then go for a red wine from the Southwest of France such as a good Gaillac or Bergerac.
 The wine can be a bit younger, fruitier and more lively to cut the fattiness of this dish.

-I love talking about wines because that’s part of how our company was founded, choosing our favorite wines that we felt described each apartment.
-We have the elegant yet lively Gaillac apartment, the Syrah with its views of wonderful rue Cler, or the Bergerac, even fruitier with red touches in the living room!
+I love talking about wines because that's part of how our company was founded, choosing our favorite wines that we felt described each apartment.
+We have the elegant yet lively Marcillac apartment, the Saint Romain with its views of wonderful rue Cler, or the Bergerac, even fruitier with red touches in the living room!
 It looks like we need to name our next apartment the Côte-Rôtie!

 So now that you have a hearty list of wines to choose from, let's continue on to the recipe!